OpeningDesign/Vacation_Rental/HVAC Proposal Vacation.md

 	        * Mechanical/HVAC floor plan for each floor
 	        * Civil requirements drawing for each floor
 	        * Sectional details
-	        * Typical installation details of items in scope
+	        * Typical installation details of HVAC items in scope
+		* Internal Plumbing drawing for supply system ( Hot & cold water)
+		* Internal Plumbing drawing for Sanitary (drainage) system
 	    * Clarify design intent to the contractor and clarify any questions in preparing bid
         * Provide technical assistance to client (if required) in comparing/evaluating contractor's quote.
     * Continue to coordinate and communicate with Architect, other engineering consultant and contractor if necessary.